alyonafuria/Loyalty-Token-Bot/README.md

 ### Customization
 Feel free to customize this web app to suit your needs.
 You can modify the HTML, CSS, and JavaScript files as required.

-## Contributing
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your branch to your fork.
-5. Create a pull request to the main repository's main branch.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.